Try pickling Asparagus in your refrigerator.

 I am giving this process a thumbs up!
 This Asparagus would be great to serve at picnics.
 Why not add the Asparagus Spears to your Bloody Mary for brunch!

-If you grow Asparagus in your garden or find it at your local Farmers Market, this is a great recipe for your Asparagus.
-Give a jar to your friends, relatives or neighbors.
-Bring a jar as a hostess or housewarming gift.
+If you grow Asparagus in your garden or find it at your local Farmers Market, this is a great recipe to try.

 I made 2 jars at first and the Pickled Asparagus was gone in just a few days!
 I have plenty of jars on stand by so next time I can make a larger batch.
 I am glad that my family loves it.
 Asparagus is so good for you.
 Asparagus is packed with antioxidants, chromium and vitamins A, C and K.